GOP demands for logs of visitors at Biden homes won’t be met because they don’t exist

 The resulting data is used to create the visitor logs that are posted on the White House website by some administrations and eventually transferred to the National Archives by all administrations.

 The source explained that Mr Biden’s private home lacks the infrastructure to enable the same logging of visitors because it is a private home.

 No other president has had visitor logs kept for their private residences for the same reason.
+When Mr Biden’s predecessor, Donald Trump, spent log periods of time at his Palm Beach, Florida beach club and his New Jersey golf club, there were no visitor logs kept for those locations, either.

 While the Secret Service does run cursory background checks on anyone who comes into contact with a protected person (such as a president, vice president, or a member of their family), the results of those checks are not retained in the same way as the White House entry and exit logs.